 Kayla Jimenez is a partner of US IP Attorneys, P.C. where her practice focuses on trademark prosecution and litigation, copyright law, right of publicity law, and business transactions.
 Previously, Kayla worked for several biotech and renewable energy startups in San Diego.
-She also has extensive experience with fashion law and licensing.
+She also has extensive experience with art law, fashion law and licensing.

 Kayla has worked on several notable cases in the field of intellectual property law, including Fleischer Studios, Inc. v.
 A.V.E.L.A., Inc. (involving trademarks and copyrights related to Betty Boop), Fifty-Six Hope Road Music, Ltd. et al v.
 AVELA, Inc. (involving Bob Marley’s right of publicity, copyrights and trademarks), and Warner Bros.
 Entertainment, Inc. v.
 X One X Productions (involving, amongst other things, public domain issues with the Wizard of Oz).
 Kayla currently manages a portfolio of over 750 trademarks.